 D. Any business organization that desires to operate on campus to provide services to the campus community must do so under contract with or expressed written permission of the vice president for Finance and Administration.
 Examples are the food service, vending machines, copy machines, newspaper self-service racks, and other self-service machines provided for the convenience of the University community.

-E. No sales or solicitation of business will be permitted in the residence halls, Mabee Hall, or Coates University Center unless it is sponsored by a University department, office, or student organization as a part of its program and complies with the University fund-raising policy and is approved in advance by the Student Involvement staff.
+E. No sales or solicitation of business will be permitted in the residence halls, Mabee Hall, or Coates Student Center unless it is sponsored by a University department, office, or student organization as a part of its program and complies with the University fund-raising policy and is approved in advance by the Student Involvement staff.

 For residential students, the Board and Residential Agreement is a contract defining the legal obligations of both "tenant" and "innkeeper."